JimOdera/akanNameGenerator/README.md

 # Contact

-If you have any questions or suggestions, please feel free to contact the project maintainers:
+If you have any questions or suggestions, please feel free to contact me:

 James Odera - james.nyangoma4@gmail.com